5T33Z0/OC-Little-Translated/A_Config_Tips_and_Tricks/README.md

    **NOTES**

-   - Using `FF0F0000` for Big Sur and as suggested by Dortania's OpenCore Install Guide is not recommended since it prevents System Update notifications.
-In Big Sur, *authenticated root* has been added to SIP, resulting in a different value of `0x867` for csr-active config.
-In OpenCore this translates to `67080000`.
+   - Using `FF0F0000` for Big Sur (as suggested by Dortania's OpenCore Install Guide) is not recommended because it breaks System Update Notifications.
+For Big Sur and newer, use `67080000` instead.
    - Using `EF0F0000` does notify you about System Updates.
-If the seal of the volume is broken however, it will download the complete installer (about 12 GB) instead of performing an incremetal update.
+But if the seal of the volume is broken however, it will download the complete installer (about 12 GB), instead of performing an incremental update which is not really desireable.
    - If you want to know how `csr-active-config` is calculated or if you want to calculate your own, check the [OpenCore Calcs](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators) section for details.

 2. To avoid the need of resetting NVRAM every time after you've changed  the csr value, add the following parameter to the config: